A BRIEF HISTORY OF SAM 138

 Early in 2006, members of the Fort Worth Magicians Club Inc, the Ren Clark IBM Ring 15, and the SAM Assembly 138 Alliance of Illusionists began discussing the idea of meeting together on a monthly basis, mainly because there was so much overlap in membership.
 After surveying its membership and determining there was an overwhelming interest for an association, SAM Assembly 138 President Larry Brown sent a letter to the FWMC and Ring 15 suggesting that the three clubs merge into one entity.

-However the Fort Worth Magicians Club and the Ren Clark IBM Ring 15 objected.
-They had recently separated for liability reasons and so the Fort 'Worth Magicians Club could become a non-profit corporation.
-Instead the Fort Worth Magicians Club and the IBM Ring 15 extended a written invitation for SAM Assembly 138 to start meeting with them concurrently.
+However the Fort Worth Magicians Club and the Ren Clark IBM Ring 15 objected. in fact the Fort Worth Magicians Club and Ring had recently separated from each other for liability reasons and so the Fort 'Worth Magicians Club could become a non-profit corporation.
+The Fort Worth Magicians Club and the IBM Ring 15 did extend a written invitation for SAM Assembly 138 to start meeting with them concurrently.

 So on Thursday June 1, 2006 the three clubs started meeting together at the same date, time, and place to promote and seek the advancement of the art of magic with the understanding that each club would remain independent.

 Unfortunately during the approximate ten years the three clubs met concurrently, the meetings were usually referred to as Fort Worth Magicians Club meetings, and not also the meetings of Ring 15 and Assembly 138.
 Also with the three clubs appearing to function as a single club, it is easy to understand how newer members thought there was only one club.

 The Fort Worth Magicians Club does not require its members to also be members of the IBM or SAM.
 Therefore during the decade that the clubs met concurrently, Fort Worth Ring and Assembly membership declined drastically.